The biggest climate hazards in the US today

-20 million at flood risk and 313 wildfires: Climate hazards in the US today
+Extreme heat and 20 million at flood risk: Climate hazards in the US today

-Hurricane Fiona has strengthened to a Category 4 storm as it heads near Bermuda
+Much of Puerto Rico is still without power as high temperatures hit the island

 The climate crisis is going to create all kinds of disasters in the coming decades as greenhouse gases, mainly from burning fossil fuels, heat up the planet and send the atmosphere into chaos.
 Those consequences are already plaguing millions of people in the US.

-Some 20 million Americans are under flood alerts as storms push through the western US.
-Most of Arizona, as well as parts of Utah, Colorado and New Mexico, have a flood watch with up to four inches (10 centimetres) of rain possible in the next few days.
+Some 15 million Americans are under flood alerts as storms push through the western US.
+Large areas of Arizona, Utah, Colorado and New Mexico have a flood watch, with up to two inches (50 millimetres) of rain possible in the next few days.

-A flood alert has also been issued for an area along the Illinois-Missouri border and near a few rivers in South Dakota, Texas and Florida.
+Flood alerts are also possible around some rivers in South Dakota, Texas and Florida nearing high water levels.
+Coastal flooding threatens nearly five million in the US, with coastal flood watches issued for parts of Maryland and the Outer Banks regions of North Carolina.

-After Hurricane Fiona brought widespread destruction to Puerto Rico, the island is still picking up the pieces.
-Most residents are still without power and many without running water.
-Some corners of the island saw 25 inches (64 centimetres) of rain during the storm, according to the National Weather Service.
+While Hurricane Fiona has left the Caribbean behind, the storm has strengthened to Category 4.
+It’s forecast to brush past Bermuda on Thursday night and hit right into Atlantic Canada this weekend.

 Finally, drought continues to plague much of the country, especially in the West.
 More than 113 million Americans are currently living in drought conditions.